wyhuai/DDNM/README.md

 - `SIGMA_Y` is the noise observed in y.
 - `CONFIG` is the name of the config file (see `configs/` for a list), including hyperparameters such as batch size and network architectures.
 - `DATASET` is the name of the dataset used, to determine where the checkpoint file is found.
-- `IMAGE_FOLDER` is the name of the folder the resulting images will be placed in.
+- `IMAGE_FOLDER` is the folder name of the results.

 ## 🌟Reproduce the quantitative results in the paper.
 Download this CelebA testset and put it into `DDNM/exp/datasets/celeba/`.